jyjokokk/playlist-syncro/README.md

 ### Code Style & Linting

-Use the provided [ESLint][eslint] and [Prettier][prettier] configurations to enforce code style.
-ESLint configuration is provided, and should be automatically picked up by most IDEs.
+Uses [ESLint][eslint] and [Prettier][prettier] to enforce code style and formating.
+Configurations are provided, and should be automatically picked up by most IDEs.

 To run analysis on all source files in the repository, you can run `yarn lint`.

 The project is set to run Prettier to all staged files in a pre-commit hook via [Husky](https://github.com/typicode/husky), but if you want to manually trigger formating on all files, run `yarn format`.